StevenTammen/bibledocs.org/content/ministry-progress-summaries/2023/through-10-16-23/_index.md

 <!-- --- -->

 I am planning to cross-link to Jordan's content a good bit in my own work moving forward, as I identify areas where he has already covered something.
-Hopefully that should be indicative of the regard I hold for my friend's efforts---not that we probably agree on every single thing, but that his writing is truly worthy of consideration.
+Hopefully that should be indicative of the regard I hold for my friend's efforts—not that we probably agree on every single thing, but that his writing is truly worthy of consideration.

 <!-- --- -->